 SOLO

-The Humanist Lute - Improvisation and Magic in Leonardo’s Italy
+Orpheus’ Lute - Improvisation and Wonder in Humanist Italy

 • Towards the end of the 15th century the lute became the instrument of predilection of the European courts.
 Considered as the Orpheus’ lyre by the humanists, it enchanted the courtiers by its sounds and harmony.